AvinTee/data-science-portfolio/README.md

   return nulls.style.format({'% NULLS':'{:.0%}'})
 ```

-*Figure 2: Function to check for Nulls*
+*Figure 2: Function to check for nulls*

 The 32%, 30% and 31% null data populating the TATA, BMW, and Rolls-Royce’s close-price datasets was patched through linear interpolation.